Call for Submissions

 Submissions will be evaluated by preliminary and final independent peer-review panels.
 They will be judged on their engagement with the subject as well as their independent value as philosophical essays.
 All submissions should be of the quality demanded by reputable journals in the field.
 The TCT and HHV ask that author’s notify them should they wish to publish and cite the competition accordingly.
 No submission may be published during the calendar year of the competition, nor before the winner is revealed.

 Submission Process and Deadline

-Entrants must submit their final paper, fully cited and in the proper format, by uploading their submission on the online portal at adamscompetition.org by 11:59 p.m., February 28, 2014.
-Entrants must also upload the following documents: a short (2 page) CV and a brief letter of intent that confirms student status on departmental letterhead.
+Entrants must submit their final paper, fully cited and in the proper format, by uploading their submission on the online portal at adamscompetition.org by 11:59 pm, December 31, 2015.
+Entrants must also upload the following documents: a short (2 page) CV and a brief letter of intent that confirms faculty status on departmental letterhead.
 This information is being collected solely for informational purposes and will not be shared or used in evaluating submitted papers.

-If a minimum threshold of entries is received, the peer-review panel will begin its deliberations in January, 2014 and announce a winner by March 31, 2014.
+If a minimum threshold of entries is received, the peer-review panel will begin its deliberations in January, 2016.

-Questions about this program should be directed to Dr. Max Owre, Associate Director of the Program in the Humanities and Human Values, UNC-CH at email@example.com.
+Questions about this program should be directed to Dr. Max Owre, Executive Director of the Program in the Humanities and Human Values, UNC-CH at firstname.lastname@example.org.